CS5001-khoury/hw05/README.md

 ## Final Step: Reflect

 This assignment will take some research and looking up tutorials (though the resources below are good places to start).
 Refactoring code has a very different feeling than building code from scratch.
-What are some of your thoughts and feelings of this application as it grows?
-What are some features you would like to see in the future?
-What features would you expect to see.
+* What are some of your thoughts and feelings of this application as it grows?
+* What are some features you would like to see in the future?
+* What features would you expect to see?

-In addition to answering the above prompt in your README.md, please take a moment to describe the differences between mutable and immutable.
+* In addition to answering the above prompt in your README.md, please take a moment to describe the differences between mutable and immutable.
 Can you use code examples as part of your description.

-Understanding how immutable works, why do you think python would default to return tuples when more than one value is returned as compared to returning lists?
+* Understanding how immutable works, why do you think python would default to return tuples when more than one value is returned as compared to returning lists?

 As a reminder, you are free to ask these questions on MS Teams, as long as you further the questions with thoughts and discussions.
 Concepts are free game for chatting (just don't cut and past others answers) :)

 ## 📝 Grading Rubric

-Add (AG) and (MG) next to tiers, add major conditions to meet to pass each tier.
+While we provide tests, reminder, you should test your own code before submitting!

-1. Learning ()
+1. Learning (AG)
-   *
+   * The program still works with basic input - same input tested in HW04.
-2. Approaching  ()
+2. Approaching  (AG)
-   *
+   * Clean Title works with simple inputs
+   * add movie works with simple strings
+   * print_movies prints directly from a list of tuples
-3. Meets  ()
+3. Meets  (AG)
+   * Clean input works with difficult / hard strings
+   * add movie works with harder strings
+   * a full run using the new input sequence option works properly
-   *
+   * passes pep8 style checker
-4. Exceeds  ()
+4. Exceeds  (MG)
-   *
+   * README.md added that includes answers to the reflection questions along with self-reflection.

 AG - Auto-graded